-How to Completely Optimize Your Google My Business Listing
+Google My Business: How to Completely Optimize Your GMB Listing

 Don’t leave anything to be guessed or assumed.

-Make sure your listing communicates what your business does, where it is, and how they can acquire the goods and/or services your business is offering.
+Make sure your profile communicates what your business does, where it is, and how they can acquire the goods and/or services your business is offering.

 2. Include Keywords